Ogden, Iowa

 Ogden is a city in Yell Township, Boone County, Iowa, United States.
 The population was 2,007 at the time of the 2020 census, down 1.8% from 2,044 in 2010.
 It is part of the Boone, Iowa Micropolitan Statistical Area, which is a part of the larger Ames-Boone, Iowa Combined Statistical Area.

 History

 Ogden was platted in 1866.
-The town is named for William B. Ogden, a railroad official.
+The town is named for William B. Ogden, a railroad official and the first Mayor of Chicago.
 A post office has been in operation at Ogden since 1871.
 Ogden was incorporated in 1878.